BtheGit/redux-redux/README.md

 Instead of hard coding a receiving protocol, we should leave that to the external program to figure out.
 It should be free to do whatever it wants with our notifications.
 We just need a way to get them there in the first place.

 How about if the external programs sent us a function that handled notifications?
 A listener function.
 We'd never have to know what's in it, just that we have to call it every time the state changes.
-We would always pass the new state object to the listener function, but after that our Redux store doesn't care what happens.
+We would even pass the new state object to the listener function, but after that our Redux store doesn't care what happens.
 That listener could do nothing, it could just record that changes happened but not what those changes were, it could just record the changes (like a time-travel debugger program would need to do), or it could take those changes and use them to change something inside of itself (updating based on state changes -- by far the most common use).
 It doesn't matter to our Redux what happens after we call the listeners with the new state.
 That makes it a lot simpler for us!

 So a listener function will be a function that comes from the external program and does somethign to the external program based on the new state that we pass it (or just based on the fact that it is being called at all).
 This listener function is an example of a callback function.
 A callback function is a function that is meant to be executed after something else happens.
 It's how we handle doing things in order when we don't know how long each thing will take to do.
 The external program has no way of predicting when it will receive updates from the store, but everytime that happens the callback will execute and handle those changes.
 This means the external program is free to go about it's business as usual instead of pausing everything to wait for updates.